The Vermont Extended Universe, Vol. 2

 If you’ve ever driven a back road in Vermont and felt like you were passing through a place untouched by time, with rock walls that look older than the Roman Empire, this book is for you.
 Even if you’ve never visited Vermont but live in an alternate reality, you should take it for a spin.

-Volume 2 of The Vermont Extended Universe is now available on Kindle and my blog as a Free Download, but be sure to get caught up on Volume 1 first—Kindle or Download the PDF Here.
+Volume 2 of The Vermont Extended Universe is now available for download on Kindle or for FREE HERE ON THE BLOG.
+However, please ensure you’ve caught up on Volume 1 first—either on Kindle or by downloading the PDF here.

-The VEU is a mirror through the lens of Agent Abigail George and the mysteries she unravels across parallel Vermonts; we explore not just what’s strange but what makes Vermont tick.
+The VEU is a mirror through the lens of Agent Abigail George, as she unravels mysteries across parallel Vermonts; we explore not just what’s strange, but what makes Vermont tick.

 What if there was another Vermont—”Vermont-B”—where development ran unchecked, privacy was an illusion, and there was no Green in the Green Mountain State?
 What makes Vermont Vermont?